Classificatory disputes about art: 20th century onward

-Hegel's listing of the arts caught on particularly in France, and with continual modifications the list has remained relevant and a subject of debate in French culture into the 21st century.
+Hegel's aesthetics caught on particularly in France, and with continual modifications the list has remained relevant and a subject of debate in French culture into the 21st century.
 This classification was popularized by Ricciotto Canudo, an early scholar of film who wrote "Manifesto of the Seventh Art" in 1923.
 The epithets given to each discipline by its placement of the list are often used to refer to them through paraphrase, particularly with calling film "the seventh art".
-The French Ministry of Culture often participates in the decision making for defining a "new" art.
-The ten arts are generally given as follows: